Yoho National Park Camping Guide

 Reservations

-Kicking Horse Campground is the only front country campsite that accepts reservations.
+Kicking Horse Campground and Takakkaw Falls are the only front country campsites that accept reservations.
 You can book your site on the Parks Canada website.
+The reservation launch is on Tuesday, January 21, 2025, at 8 am MT, and the launch for Tak Falls is on Monday, January 27, 2025, at 8 am MT.

 Pack a Tarp and Rainfly